lacclab/OneStop-Eye-Movements/README.md

 <!-- ![Key Statistics](images/statistics.png) -->
  'Reading Comprehension' are datasets with a substantial reading comprehension component over piloted reading comprehension materials.
 The remaining datasets are general purpose datasets over passages or individual sentences.
- 'Words' is the number words in the textual corpus.
+ 'Words' is the number of words in the textual corpus.
 'Words Recorded' is the number of word tokens for which tracking data was collected.
 'NA': data not available.

 ### Controlled experimental manipulations

 1. **Reading goal**: ordinary reading for comprehension or information seeking.
 2. **Prior exposure to the text**: first reading or repeated reading.
-3. **Amount of textual material between first and repeated reading**: consecutive or non-consecutive article presentation (2-9 articles).
+3. **Amount of textual material between first and repeated reading**: consecutive or non-consecutive article presentation (1-9 articles).
 4. **Paragraph difficulty level**: original Guardian article (Advanced) or simplified (Elementary).
 5. **Question identity**: one of three possible questions for each paragraph.